 If you have a hunger for the things of God—a hunger that ordinary Christians do not have—you will know that you are called.
 In essence, it involves more for you than just going to church.
 You are prepared to give up everything to know the Lord God better and serve Him.

 God calls His people in various ways.
 Some people discover their calling through prophecy or confirmation.
 You might obtain information orally or in other ways.
 But occasionally, God will use the Bible to convict you and show you His plans.
-A passage can catch your eye, and you might sense it is the indication.
+A passage can catch your eye, and you might sense it is an indication.

 You will carry the imprint of God’s calling for the rest of your life.
 Up until the point when you answer the call, you will always be guilty of it.
 You cannot be at ease if you ignore it.
 Conversely, everything will fall into place if you accept it.
 Fulfilling it will always bring you delight, contentment, and tranquility.